-120 2.2 Cell holder
+2.2 Cell holder

-The holder for the electrolysis cell is shown in Figure 2.
+The holder for the electrolysis cell is shown in Fig. 2.
 The setup enables an easy and stable connection between the thin silver wires of the cell and the shielded coaxial cables of the potentiostat.
-Furthermore, it increases the structural stability
+Furthermore, it increases the structural stability of the cell by reducing the weight and strain as well as vibrations of the coaxial cables.
+The frame of

 Figure 1. (a) Geometry and arrangement of the three-electrode in operando NMR setup.
-It consists of a silver foil working electrode (WE), a graphite rod counter electrode (CE) and a micro Ag/AgCl reference electrode (RE).
-The reference electrode was placed on the edge of the sensitive NMR area to minimize the amount of conductive material during NMR measurements while maintaining a small ohmic potential drop between working and reference electrode. (b) Photograph of the electrode setup inside a 5 mm tube.
+It consists of a silver foil working electrode (WE), a graphite rod counter electrode (CE), and a micro Ag / AgCl reference electrode (RE).
+The reference electrode was placed on the edge of the sensitive NMR area to minimize the amount of conductive material during NMR measurements while maintaining a small ohmic potential drop between the working and reference electrodes. (b) Photograph of the electrode setup inside a 5 mm tube.